ASLawan/portfolio-project/README.md

 - Register as a service provider or service seeker.
 - Create and manage your profile (service providers) or
 - Search and book services (service seekers).

+## Contribution

+This project is a personal portfolio piece and not intended for collaboration at this time.
+In the future, probably after the project has been vetted, I will make it open for contributions
+as it will be an opportunity to learn and improve upon the project.